aster-void/home-server-config/docs/workspace-access.md

 ## Over Cloudflare Tunnel

 - `workspace.aster-void.dev` targets the nix shell, `fhs.workspace.aster-void.dev` targets the FHS shell.
-Both tunnel directly to the workspace container IP (`10.233.0.2`) on their respective ports.
+Both Cloudflare ingress rules forward straight to the workspace container IP (`10.233.0.2`) on their respective ports so Cloudflared bypasses host NAT edge cases.
 - Cloudflare Access fronts both hostnames, so the SSH client must be proxied through `cloudflared`.
 - For ad-hoc sessions run `cloudflared access ssh --hostname workspace.aster-void.dev --` (or `fhs.workspace.aster-void.dev`) and append your normal SSH arguments.
 - For day-to-day use add to `~/.ssh/config`: